Fellowship – Frequently Asked Questions

 Applications will be accepted April 15th – 11:59pm on May 15th, 2019.
-Applications will then be reviewed and scored, and finalists will be notified the first week of July.
+Applications will then be reviewed and scored, and finalists will be notified July 1st.
 Those selected as finalists must attend Selection Day (in person) on July 24th, where they will be interviewed by judges and pitch their idea.
 From there, nine fellows will be selected and notified at the end of July/beginning of August.
 The program then officially begins September 16th, 2019 and runs through mid-June 2020.

 5. What commitments do I have to make if selected as a Fellow?

 The FINN Fellowship requires you to be located in the Twin Cities during the term of the fellowship so that you can work out of our space and attend events and curriculum regularly.
 We believe there is power in community between the members of the cohort, so the program expects you to meet and interact regularly with one another, mentors, and program staff.
 In addition, we have a few reporting requirements and expectations around the creation of a fellowship plan, business plan and pitch slide deck.

 6. What will applications be evaluated on?

 Applicants will be evaluated both on their individual qualities as well as their idea.
 Individual criteria:

 – resilience and ability to overcome adversity